Müller, Claudia (2015): Sedimentology on two profiles from eastern Fram Strait. doi:10.1594/PANGAEA.844930,

-Supplement to: Müller, Claudia (1995): Spätquartäre Sedimentationsprozesse in der östlichen Framstrasse.
+Supplement to: Müller, C (1995): Spätquartäre Sedimentationsprozesse in der östlichen Framstrasse.
 Diploma Thesis, Alfred Wegener Institute for Polar and Marine Research, Bremerhaven & Fachbereich Geowissenschaften, Westfälische Wilhelms-Universität zu Münster, 84 pp, hdl:10013/epic.32119.d001

 Always quote above citation when using data!
 You can download the citation in several formats below.